“Is it safe to exercise during pregnancy?”

 If you do this you will know when you are overdoing it.
 Do not push through pain or exhaustion.
 Take plenty of breaks and replenish fluids.

-Swimming is a great exercise for pregnant women because the resistance of the water increases the intensity of the exercise without increasing impact and the water supports the uterus.
+Swimming is a great exercise while you’re pregnant because the resistance of the water increases the intensity of the exercise without increasing impact and the water supports the uterus.
 We also suggest finding a good prenatal yoga class.
-Yoga with an instructor who is trained to work with pregnant women combines relaxation, with deep breathing and gentle stretches which prepare the body for labor.
-It can also be a good way of meeting other pregnant women.
+Yoga with an instructor who is trained to work with pregnant women combines relaxation, deep breathing, and gentle stretches which prepare the body for labor.